Lakshya-Khattri/Lakshya-Khattri/README.md

 # 📊 GitHub Stats:
  🚀 Projects

+ # 🚀 Projects

+### 🔹 Stock Price Forecasting System
+- Built an ML-based system to predict stock prices using Prophet
+- Integrated sentiment analysis using NLP techniques
+- Used financial data APIs for real-time data fetching
+- Focused on combining data analysis with predictive modeling

+---

+### 🔹 AI Voice Assistant
+- Developed a voice-controlled assistant using Python
+- Implemented speech recognition and command execution
+- Automated basic tasks like opening apps, searching, and responses
+- Focused on automation and real-time interaction

+---

+### 🔹 Thumbnail Maker
+- Built a web-based tool using JavaScript for creating thumbnails
+- Designed simple UI for quick image generation/editing
+- Focused on usability and lightweight performance

+---

 ### 🔹 MST Visualizer (Prim’s & Kruskal’s)
 - Built a GUI-based application using Java Swing to visualize Minimum Spanning Tree algorithms
 - Implemented Prim’s and Kruskal’s algorithms with step-by-step execution
 - Interactive node placement for better visualization
 - Focused on algorithm clarity and user experience

----

-### 🔹 DSA Practice & Problem Solving
-- Solved problems on arrays, strings, stacks, and graphs
-- Practiced recursion, sorting, and searching techniques
-- Focused on optimized and clean code

----

-### 🔹 Basic Web Projects
-- Built responsive pages using HTML, CSS, Bootstrap, and JavaScript
-- Implemented DOM manipulation and basic frontend logic
-- Focused on UI clarity and responsiveness

----

-### 🔹 Python Data Handling (Beginner)
-- Used NumPy and Pandas for basic data processing
-- Created small scripts for analysis and operations

 # 🎯 Currently Building